Barry Sanders Award

 2. Jeremy McNichols, Boise State

-Alabama’s Derrick Henry was undisputedly the top running back in all of college football and seems like a near lock—pending his SEC Championship performance—to become the Heisman Trophy recipient.
-With no proven backup behind him, Henry was forced to carry the rushing load for the Tide in 2015, finishing second in the country in carries with 295.
-That said, Henry got better as the campaign went along with three 200-yard rushing performances in the last month of the season, and four in the last six games.
-Even if Henry didn’t top 100 yards in a game, he was still able to manage finding the end zone at least once in all 12 games he played—22 total rushing touchdowns to lead the country.
-Henry is nothing like Barry Sanders in terms of running style, but is more than deserving of this award.
+Alabama’s Derrick Henry was undisputedly the top running back in all of college football and seems like a near lock—pending his SEC Championship performance—to become the Heisman Trophy recipient this season.
+With no proven backup behind him, Henry was forced to carry the rushing load for the Tide this year, finishing second in the country in carries with 295.
+That said, Henry got better as the campaign went along, with three 200-yard rushing performances in the last month of the season, and four times in the final six games.
+Even if Henry didn’t top 100 yards in a game, he was still able to manage finding the end zone at least once in all 12 games he played.
+His 22 rushing touchdowns led the country.
+Henry is nothing like Barry Sanders in terms of running style, but he is more than worthy of the first Barry Sanders Award.

 by Mike Bainbridge